adibfara/Faradle/README.md

 ---
 Updated the dataset of all words.

-Also, we now have a last level!
+Also, we now have fancier won, lost and last level screens!

 1.1